cooperdk/YAPO-e-plus/README.md

 # YAPO e+
 ## Yet Another Porn Organizer (extended plus)

 IMPORTANT!
-YAPO does not currently work on Django 3.x.
-It currently depends on Django 2.2.
+YAPO does not currently work on Django 2.x or 3.x.
+It currently depends on Django 1.11.29.

 #### This is a branch of the original YAPO on which I'making improvements.
 Find the original readme at the bottom (delimited with a line of "=" signs).